ECHOES OF ANCIENT MESOPOTAMIA & CANAAN

 For some of the tracks, I also use the more sinister, darker timbre of my tenor register 10-string lyre - ideal for evoking the mystery of the long-forgotten pantheon of ancient Mesopotamian & Canaanite gods!

 Download Free PDF Booklet of Detailed Album Notes!

-Already available on Bandcamp, this album will be released across all the usual digital music platforms in the Spring of 2020!
+Already available on Bandcamp, this album will be released across all the usual digital music platforms on 1st March 2020!